NicholasLennox/passport-explainer/readme.md

 router.post('/signup', (req, res) => {
   ...
   // Add new user to data store
-  if(addNewUser(username, password)) {
+  addNewUser(username, password);

-    // If successful we redirect to login res.redirect('/user/login')
+  // Redirect to allow the user to login res.redirect('/user/login');
-  }
 });

+...

 function addNewUser(username, password) {
   try {
-    const filePath = path.join(__dirname, '../data/users.json');
+    // We reuse the path to users.json so save it in a variable const filePath = path.join(__dirname, '../data/users.json');
+    // Read existing users
-    const users = JSON.parse(fs.readFileSync(filePath, 'utf-8')); // Read existing users
+    const users = JSON.parse(fs.readFileSync(filePath, 'utf-8'));
-    const newUser = { username, password }; // Create new user object
+    // Create new user object (to be stored) const newUser = { username, password };
+    // Add new user to the array
+    users.push(newUser);
-    users.push(newUser); // Add new user to the array fs.writeFileSync(filePath, JSON.stringify(users, null, 2), 'utf-8'); // Write updated users back to the file
+    // Write updated users back to the file fs.writeFileSync(filePath, JSON.stringify(users, null, 2), 'utf-8');
-    console.log(`User ${username} added successfully.`);
-    return true;
   } catch (error) {
     console.error('Error adding new user:', error);
-    return false;
+    // Let the user know something went wrong (error handling middleware will catch this) throw createError(500);
   }
 }
 ```

 Now we can register new users through `signup` and have them stored in `users.json`.
-It is important to note that all server-realed errors are just logged to the console.
-This unfortunatly leaves the user in the dark, ideally, we use `http-errors` to `createError(500)` and pass it to our error hanlding middleware - so they at least know something went wrong on the server.
-To do that would require adding more complexity to our route, and the focus here is just user registration and the required validation.
-We are simplifying the error handling in this demo to make our route logic as clear as possible.
+It is imporant to pay attention to our errors in this section.
+For errors that result from validation (mismatched passwords or using an existing username) are handled differently that actual server errors (cant read, write, or parse `users.json`).
+For validation errors we want to tell the user what they did wrong via a message passed back to the view.
+For server erorrs we simply want to let the user know something went wrong and log the details on the server (in a simple way).

 At this point, we are ready to integrate passport and log our users in.